Structural Pruning for Diffusion Models: Experiments

 \subsection{Pruning at Higher Resolutions}

-To further validate the efficiency and effectiveness of our proposed Diff-Pruning, we perform pruning experiments on two 256$\times$256 scene datasets, LSUN Church, and LSUN Bedroom.
+\paragraph{DDPMs on LSUN} To further validate the efficiency and effectiveness of our proposed Diff-Pruning, we perform pruning experiments on two 256$\times$256 scene datasets, LSUN Church, and LSUN Bedroom.
 The pre-trained models from \cite{ho2020denoising} require around 2.4M and 4.4M training steps, which can be quite time-consuming in practice.
 We demonstrate that Diff-Pruning can compress these pre-existing models using only 10\% of the standard training resources.
 We report the number of parameters, MACs, and FID scores in Table \ref{tbl:lsun}.
 We compare the pruned methods with the pre-trained models as well as a new model trained from scratch.
 The pruned model converges with a passable FID score in 10\% of the standard steps, while a model trained from scratch is still severely under-fitted.
 Nevertheless, we also discover that compressing a model trained on large-scale datasets, such as LSUN Bedroom, which contains 300K images, proves to be quite challenging with a very limited number of training steps.
 We show that, in the supplementary materials, the FID scores can be further improved with more training steps.
 Moreover, we also visualize the generated images in Figure \ref{fig:vis_generated} and report the single-image SSIM score to measure the similarity of generated images.
 By nature, the pruned model can preserve similar generation capabilities as it inherits most parameters from the pre-trained models.

-This feature is valuable in practical settings, as it does not significantly alter the user experience when transferred to the compressed diffusion models.
-However, some inconsistencies can still be detected, such as the watermark in the first example of Figure \ref{fig:vis_generated}.
+\paragraph{Conditional LDMs on ImageNet} Table \ref{tbl:ldm} and Figure \ref{fig:ldm} illustrate the pruning results of LDM pre-trained on ImageNet-1K.
+An LDM consists of an encoder, a decoder, and a U-Net model.
+Around 400M parameters come from the U-Net architecture and only 55M from the autoencoder.
+Therefore, we mainly focus on the pruning of the U-Net model.
+We used the threshold $\mathcal{T}=0.1$ to ignore those converged layers and make the pruning process more efficient.
+With $T=0.1$, only 534 steps participate in the pruning process.
+After importance estimation, we apply a pre-defined channel sparsity of 30\% to all layers, leading to a lightweight U-Net with 189.43M parameters.
+Finally, we finetune the pruned model for only 4 epochs with the official training scripts, with a scaled learning rate of $0.1\times lr_{\text{base}}$.